ogdendavis/denver-kitchen-gardens/src/cms/pages/services.md

 hero: /images/uploads/bee-banner-web-2.jpg
 hero_mobile: /images/uploads/bee-banner-services-mobile.jpg
 title: Services
 hero_text: Denver Kitchen Gardens is here to help!
-Take a look at our services to learn more.
+Take a look at my services to learn more.
 services_heading: What I Offer
 other_service_heading: Other Services
 other_service_image: /images/uploads/other-services-web.jpg